• Skip to main content

 export default App

-The render() method can return strings and numbers that will be declared within it.
+The render() method can return strings that will be declared within it.

 Example for string –